esridc/opendata-search-component/README.md

 ### React

 Currently React 0.13 uses a [whitelist of valid HTML attributes](https://github.com/facebook/react/issues/140) so you cannot use non-standard attributes in React.
 This will be fixed for custom elements with React 0.14.
+With this change custom elements should work totally out of the box.

 ### Ember